- In Russia for Christmas: Moscow in Winter

 You sort of feel the Christmas spirit at every corner in the grey Moscow because of the thousands Christmas trees all over the Russian capital.
 It was somewhat disappointing that they were all plastic-made but I guess it is ecologically-better.

 Russia is the best ultimate Christmas destination for another reason too.
 There are hotels like this one that makes you feel like an aristocrat visiting the city.

-Russian people are beautiful… and elegant, and they know how to enjoy the holidays.
+Russian people are beautiful… and elegant, and they know how to enjoy the winter holidays!

 What a fine architecture!
-The Russian style may seem a little lavish and extravagant but how beautiful it is!
+The Russian style may seem a little bit too lavish and extravagant but how beautiful it is!

 Orthodox churches & huge Christmas trees.

 This is the Golden Ballroom (and corridors) of the Catherine’s Palace in Tsarskoe Selo near Saint Petersburg.
 I could dance all night if they would let me.
 I also regret for not making time to visit Peterhof Palace in the vicinity but promised to myself next time I will visit St Petersburgh in summer and will enjoy a walk around the palace’s stunning gardens!

 What bliss!
 Crunchy snow under the feet, cold air pinches the cheeks, the sweetest sound of children playing on the frozen pond and an amazing Russian classic architecture all around! ❄

 This architecture!
 How come that (almost) all churches in Russia look like glazed cakes!